ingydotnet/io-all-pm/README.md

 IO::All object.
 And that object can do it all!

 The IO::All object is a proxy for IO::File, IO::Dir, IO::Socket,
-IO::String, Tie::File, File::Spec, File::Path and File::ReadBackwards;
+IO::String, Tie::File, File::Spec, File::Path, File::MimeInfo and
-as well as all the DBM and MLDBM modules.
+File::ReadBackwards; as well as all the DBM and MLDBM modules.
 You can use most of the methods found in these classes and in IO::Handle (which they inherit from).
 IO::All adds dozens of other helpful idiomatic methods including file stat and manipulation functions.

-IO::All is pluggable, and modules like IO::All::LWP and IO::All::Mailto
+IO::All is pluggable, and modules like [IO::All::LWP](http://search.cpan.org/perldoc?IO::All::LWP) and [IO::All::Mailto](http://search.cpan.org/perldoc?IO::All::Mailto)
 add even more functionality.
 Optionally, every IO::All object can be tied to itself.
 This means that you can use most perl IO builtins on it: readline, <>, getc, print, printf, syswrite, sysread, close.